Pot Size: 2 Gallons

 Planting & Growing

-White Pine will grow to be about 60 feet tall at maturity, with a spread of 35 feet.
-It has a high canopy with a typical clearance of 6 feet from the ground, and should not be planted underneath power lines.
-As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
-It grows at a fast rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!
+Limelight Hydrangea will grow to be about 8 feet tall at maturity, with a spread of 8 feet.
+It tends to be a little leggy, with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
+It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.